sisihagen/website/content/en/blog/2019/09/germany-fights-for-civil-rights-in-hong-kong.md

 title: "Germany fights for civil rights in Hong Kong"
 date: 2019-09-25
 tags: "Society"
+geo: "Asia"
+draft: false
 shorttext: "The Western media likes to meddle in countries, but at the door they are ignored at best."
-draft: false
 lang: en
 cover: "society"
 ---